 15. Cocoa Powder

 While chocolate has sugar and fat added to create it’s creamy, sweet flavor, those ingredients can be a challenge for skin health.
 Instead, bitter baking cocoa powder contains potent antioxidants without all the added negatives.
-Put it in smoothies or blend it into yogurt for a skin boosting benefits.
+Put it in smoothies or blend it into yogurt for its skin boosting benefits.
 Studies have shown that participants who consume cocoa powder daily for 12 weeks showed a significant decrease of skin roughness and scaling as well as improved skin blood circulation.

 Cranberries are high in certain antioxidants including vitamin C. Naturally tart, the biggest challenge with consuming these berries is added sugar which is a challenge for skin health.
 High glycemic diets (diet high in added and refined sugars) have been linked in some studies to an increase in acne.
 Foods with a high glycemic index like sugar and white bread are rapidly absorbed, leading to higher blood sugar levels and elevated levels of insulin which have been shown to enhance sebum production and stimulate other hormonal factors that regulate skin breakouts.
 Since cranberries are tart, they are often accompanied by sugar so experiment with 100% pure cranberry juice mixed with soda water or a lower-sugar cranberry sauce this winter.